Understanding Natural Therapies

 Chika didn’t like hospitals very much.
 It had always been so – even as a child.
 Things got worse after her father died unexpectedly in a hospital intensive care unit late one night.
 She knew he hadn’t looked after himself very well, and if he’d listened to his doctors, he may never have developed complications from Diabetes...

 Blogger and Naturopath Victor Ihesie shares his thoughts about Natural Therapy and its role in general health care – Read on…

 But now she faced a dilemma.
 She’d been forced to see a doctor as she’d been feeling very weak and tired lately.
 Now, she’d been told she, too, was diabetic.
 And they gave her a list of tablets she had to use every day – for the rest of her life.
 Fortunately, her best friend Eve was a Naturopath.
 She said that while medical treatments were of benefit in treating Diabetes, she could also help herself by using some natural therapy to keep her well and reduce her risk of developing complications.

 Your body has the inborn ability to protect and heal itself from internal and external harm.

-Therefore - you could affect this ability by your lifestyle and environment you live in.
+Therefore – you could affect this ability by your lifestyle and the environment you live in.

 Natural therapies seek to restore your body’s ability to protect and heal itself using resources that freely exist in nature.

-As a result, the goal in natural therapy (or natural healthcare) is treating your whole person; addressing root causes of illness and not just to stop your symptoms.
+As a result, the goal in natural therapy (or natural healthcare) is treating your whole person; addressing root causes of illness and not just stopping your symptoms.

 The general misconception is: natural health care is about us